Setsudan/hetic-messaging-app-2023-2024/README.md

 |- swagger.ts          // Documentation generator
 ```

-## Client: React Native
+## mobile: React Native

 ### Structure

-The client-side of this project utilizes React Native for mobile app development.
-Here's an overview of the client's directory structure:
+The mobile-side of this project utilizes React Native for mobile app development.
+Here's an overview of the mobile's directory structure:

 ```
 |- assets            // Contains assets such as images and fonts